DalSoft/create-react-app-webpack-5-module-federation-tailwind-typeScript/README.md

 TypeScript is preferred to make it easier to refactor.

 ### CRACO
-[Create React App Configuration Override - CRACO](https://github.com/gsoft-inc/craco) has been used to customise CRA to allow us to configure our own eslint rules, and add PostCSS plugins for Tailwind 2.
+[Create React App Configuration Override - CRACO](https://github.com/gsoft-inc/craco) has been used to customise CRA to allow us to configure our own eslint rules, and to support Module Federation.

 ### ESLint
 [Airbnb's ESlint rules](https://github.com/airbnb/javascript) with TypeScript support.
 The only real change is double quotes for imports, this is easy to change if this isn't to your taste.